sarweiler/synthcart-ctrl/README.md

 ### Soldering

-* Start by soldering the four resistors (R1, R2, R3, R4).
+* Start by soldering the four 4.7k resistors.
-* Solder the two female DB9 connectors (J1, J2).
+* Solder the two female DB9 connectors.
 * Solder all 24 Cherry MX switches.
 If you're using non-PCB-mount switches be careful to align them correctly.
 * Install your keycaps on the switches.
-* Add the rubber feet to the bottom of the PCB, to avoid shorts when using the controller on conductive surfaces.
+* Add the rubber feet to the bottom of the PCB to avoid shorts when using the controller on conductive surfaces.
 * Done!

 ## Using Synthcart Ctrl